lowRISC/opentitan/hw/ip/gpio/doc/gpio.md

 as peripheral outputs in two modes.
 Each of the 32 bits can be read by software as peripheral inputs.
 How these peripheral inputs and outputs are connected to the chip IO is not within the scope of this document.
-See the Comportability Specification for periphal IO options at the top chip level.
+See the Comportability Specification for peripheral IO options at the top chip level.

 In the output direction, this module provides direct 32b access to each